biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 FIA\_MBE\_EXT.2 Quality of biometric templates for mobile biometric enrolment requires the TSF to create templates of sufficient quality.
-FIA\_MBE\_EXT.3 Presentation attack detection for mobile biometric enrolment requires the TSF to prevent presenation attacks.
+FIA\_MBE\_EXT.3 Presentation attack detection for mobile biometric enrolment requires the TSF to prevent presenation attacks during the mobile biometric enrolment.

 #### Management: FIA\_MBE\_EXT.1
 There are no management activities foreseen.